w3f/research/docs/Polkadot/security/slashing/npos.md

 In this way, validator $\nu$ cannot reclaim more than $f' f_1 s$ from a slash of value $s$, even through repeated equivocations.
 Any slash of size $s_{\nu,i}$ always results in some payout, but slashes smaller than $t_{\nu,i}$ do not trigger additional rewards.

-Both schemes yield similar payouts initially, but the second scheme, where rewards are based only on validator slashes, results in smaller payouts when cross-era slashing logic is applied.
+Both schemes yield similar payouts initially, but the second one, where rewards are based only on validator slashes, results in smaller payouts under cross-era slashing logic.
 For instance, if validator $\nu$ receives similar slashes across multiple epochs, the $r_1$ factor reduces the total reward under the validator-only scheme.
 Still, if $\nu$ has disjoint nominators in each epoch, the impact of the $r_1$ factor is minimal.

-**For further questions and inquieries, please contact:** [Jeffrey Burdges](/team_members/jeff.md)
+**For further information or questions, please contact:** [Jeffrey Burdges](/team_members/jeff.md)